-Type of Abuse : Financial, Physical, Neglect Warning Signs : ✓ Behaviours noted - withdrawn and increasing physical frailty ✓ isolated and dependent on the abuser ✓ Problems coping, stress, substance misuse, financial dependence on the victim Risk Factors for Victim : ✓ Increased physical frailty, reduced access to necessary medication Who is Abuser ?
-Pierre, the nephew Risk Assessment: Non imminent, however Sacha is in pain and does not have access to his medications Pertinent Assessment Questions: Are your friends/family aware of your sexual orientation?
-If no: Are you afraid of being 'outed' and by whom?
-Are you/have you been afraid to seek help from a 'mainstream' organization?
-Do you feel comfortable receiving treatment anywhere?
-If the individual is "out'.
-Do you feel safe?
-Is there something that you would like to share with me?
-Has there been a recent incident causing you concern?
-Tell me about it.
-Has anyone made you do things you didn't want to do?
-Do you make decisions for yourself or does someone else make decisions about your life?
-Consent: Consents to support and referrals: Yes
+Type of Abuse

+Financial, Physical, Neglect

+- Behaviours noted withdrawn and increasing physical frailty - Isolated and dependent on the abuser - Problems coping, stress, substance misuse, financial dependence on the victim

+Increased physical frailty, reduced access to necessary medication

+Pierre, the nephew

+Non imminent, however Sacha is in pain and does not have access to his medications

+- Are your friends/family aware of your sexual orientation?
+If no: Are you afraid of being 'outed' and by whom? - Are you/have you been afraid to seek help from a 'mainstream' organization? - Do you feel comfortable receiving treatment anywhere? - If the individual is "out'. - Do you feel safe?
+Is there something that you would like to share with me? - Has there been a recent incident causing you concern?
+Tell me about it. - Has anyone made you do things you didn't want to do? - Do you make decisions for yourself or does someone else make decisions about your life?